For applying schema changes for MySQL instances managed by Vitess, there are a few options.

 This approach can be extended to use schema deployment tools like

 pt-online-schema-change.
 Using these schema

-deployment tools is the recommended approach for large tables, becasue they incur no downtime.
+deployment tools is the recommended approach for large tables, because they incur no downtime.